-Appearance: More frequently Aquamarine is transparent, however it can also be opaque.
-It grows in a hexagonal crystal formation, typical inclusions are fine hollow rods which sometimes reflect white light.
+Appearance: More frequently aquamarine is transparent, however it can also be opaque.
+It grows in a hexagonal crystal formation, typical inclusions are fine hollow rods that sometimes reflect white light.
 When growth lines are present in larger numbers a cat's eye effect or even a six rayed star is possible.

 Mohs Scale Hardness: Aquamarine measures 7.5 on the Mohs scale so is one of the harder grades of gemstone.

-Sourced: Aquamarine is most commonly found in Brazil.
-However they can also be found in Mexico, United States, Brazil, Russia, Afghanistan, India, Nigeria and Madagascar.
+Sourced: Aquamarine is most commonly found in Brazil however it can also be found in Mexico, United States, Brazil, Russia, Afghanistan, India, Nigeria and Madagascar.

-Aquamarine being the colour of water has been named 'The Sailors Lucky Stone' due to its link to the life giving force or nature.
-In Latin tradition it has also been named 'Water of The Sea' because of it's seat water colour.
+Aquamarine being the colour of water has been named 'The Sailors Lucky Stone' due to its link to the life-giving force of nature.
+In Latin tradition it has also been named 'Water of The Sea'.

-Aquamarine in legend is believed to contain the power of the sea and has been dedicated to a number of sea godesses such as Aphrodite.
-Sailors have used the gemstone throughout history to protect them from storms and drowning as well as to insure a safe arrival back home after a voyage.
+Aquamarine in legend is believed to contain the power of the sea and has been dedicated to a number of sea goddesses such as Aphrodite.
+Sailors have used the gemstone throughout history to protect them from storms and drowning as well as to ensure a safe arrival back home after a voyage.
 The gemstone is said to be the stone of courage.

-It can help with travel sickness especially sea-sickness, sore throats, tooth and gum problems and water retention.
-Aquamarine is also said to help with digestive disorders, kidney problems, colds and respiratory difficulties.
-It is thought that it can also ease panic and pain.
+It is believed to also help with travel sickness especially sea sickness, sore throats, tooth and gum problems and water retention.
+Aquamarine is also said to help with digestive disorders, kidney problems, colds and respiratory difficulties, as well as ease panic and pain.
 The powers of this stone are said to be emphasised when in water however wearing the stone can still be very beneficial.

 Aquamarine is also a stone connected with travel, it can aid in the safety of your travels or open opportunities to widen your travels both physically and mentally.

-Aquamarine is a strong stone so is good to work with in jewellery making, however its colour is heat sensitive so care needs to be taken when soldering (as we have said previously - always set last).
-Being based in Cornwall and working 5 minutes from the coast means we cant help but have a strong connection with the sea here at Kernowcraft, which is why Aquamarine really is one of our favourite gemstones.
+Aquamarine is a strong stone so it is suitable for various jewellery designs and settings, however its colour is heat sensitive so care needs to be taken when soldering (as we have said previously - always set last).
+Being based in Cornwall and working 5 minutes from the coast means we can't help but have a strong connection with the sea here at Kernowcraft, which is why aquamarine really is one of our favourite gemstones.

 This gemstone looks especially great with silver, as well as other pastel coloured gemstones.